 - Valid ECFMG certificate (if you graduated from medical school outside of the United States)

 Through the ERAS process, you can start applying to our program on November 15; however, we will not be downloading applications for review until December 1.
-We are not accepting applications at this time.
-We will be taking applications during December 2015 for the July 2017 program.
+Please have your complete application submitted by January 23, 2015.

 The Parkway Hotel, St. Louis (www.theparkwayhotel.com) (314-256-7777 or 886-314-7700) is located adjacent to the Barnes-Jewish Hospital Medical Center.
 The hotel is convenient to the Medical Center because it is accessible by MetroLink.
 MetroLink is a clean, efficient light-rail system, departing from the airport’s Main Terminal and East Terminal at 10-minute intervals.
 It takes approximately 20 minutes to ride from the airport to the Central West End MetroLink stop (where the Medical Center and Parkway Hotel are located).
 As previously stated, the Medical Center is located at the Central West End stop.

 Reception and Interviews

 The reception and dinner are on Friday night.
 On Friday evening, everyone will meet at The Parkway Hotel and will be taken to the reception and dinner.
 This will be an opportunity for applicants to meet the residents and the faculty informally.
 The interviews are held on Saturday morning.
 Marc Moon, MD, Program Director, will present an overview of the training program as well as a description of the rotations.
 Following this, applicants will have several interviews over the next 2½- to 3-hour period.